Proton Computed Tomography Image Reconstruction Based on the Richardson-Lucy Algorithm: Introduction

-The development of proton Computed Tomography (pCT) techniques are promising solutions for the above problems.
+The developments of proton Computed Tomography (pCT) techniques are promising solutions for the above problems.
 Applying the same irradiation device, beam, and hadron for both the medical imaging and the treatments can significantly reduce the uncertainties of the imaging.
-To obtain this, two main imaging strategies are exist: \begin{itemize} \item[(i)] The first concept is to measure the average energy loss of the proton beam.
-This design is feasible from a technical point of view, but can only achieve poor spatial resolution with the clinically available proton beams \citep{extendedMLPformalism}. \item[(ii)]The second concept is the so called {\it list mode} imaging concept, which measures the energy loss and in parallel it estimates the path of each individual proton.
-Monte Carlo (MC) simulations and prototype measurements showed that this solution can meet the required spatial and density resolutions, so the focus is moved toward this direction \citep{pCTReview2018}. \end{itemize}

-Nowadays, the pCT scanner R\&Ds around the world are tending to reach the prototyping and clinical/pre-clinical testing phase, which requires the integration of the prototype scanners into clinical environment.
-Following the list mode strategy, the path estimation of individual protons is usually based on the measurements of the upstream and downstream tracker detector pairs, which concept is called the {\it double-sided scanner design} (figure~\ref{fig:concepts}).
-One important further step can be the abandonment of the upstream tracker detectors and the application of a {\it single-sided scanner design}.
-The drawback of this latter concept is the less accurate proton path measurement, however the study by \cite{noFrontTrack_Rambo} concluded that the achievable spatial resolution meets the minimum requirement.
-Nevertheless with lower-precision proton path measurement compromises the spatial resolution of the scanner which immediately motivates the development and application of more accurate image reconstruction algorithms.
+To obtain this, two main imaging strategies exist: \begin{enumerate}[label=(\roman*)] \item The first concept is to measure the average energy loss of the proton beam.
+This design is feasible from a technical point of view, but the achievable spatial resolution is poor with the clinically available proton beams \citep{extendedMLPformalism}. \item The second concept is the so-called {\it list mode} imaging concept, which measures the energy loss and in parallel it estimates the path of each individual proton.
+Monte Carlo (MC) simulations and prototype measurements showed that this solution can meet the required spatial and density resolutions, so the focus is moved toward this direction~\citep{pCTReview2018}. \end{enumerate} Nowadays, the pCT scanner R\&Ds around the world are tending to reach the prototyping and clinical/pre-clinical testing phase, which requires the integration of the prototype scanners into clinical environment~\citep{BergenpCTStatusReport}.
+Following the list mode strategy, the path estimation of individual protons is usually based on the measurements of the upstream and downstream tracker detector pairs, which concept is called the {\it double-sided scanner design}, as illustrated on Figure~\ref{fig:concepts}~\citep{9427964, ProtonVDA}.
+One important further step can be the abandonment of the upstream tracker detectors, and the application of a more affordable {\it single-sided scanner design}.
+The drawback of this latter concept is the less accurate proton path measurement, however the study by~\cite{noFrontTrack_Rambo} concluded that the achievable spatial resolution meets the minimum requirement.
+Anyhow, the spatial resolution remains a point to improve of this solution, so even a small resolution increase would be important for the application in the clinical practice.
+The more precise modeling of the measurement inaccuracy in the system matrix is a possible way to reach this goal.